 Keep pumps in AUTO mode.
 Pumps operate on separate float switches.

 Water level at 1.5 - 2.0.

 Pump #2 set at 1.8 to 2.2 and will come on if Pump #1 cannot maintain water level.

-MonthLevel Coordinated between landowner and SDIC manager.Jan-Dec1.5 to 2.0
+Month Level Coordinated between landowner and SDIC manager.

+Jan-Dec 1.5 to 2.0
-1. Turn selector switch from OFF to AUTO (both pumps can be operated manually).

-2. Check stuffing box sight glasses for proper oil lubrication.
+- 1. Turn selector switch from OFF to AUTO (both pumps can be operated manually). - 2.
+Check stuffing box sight glasses for proper oil lubrication.
 (6 -10 drops per minute).

-Trash rack - Check and clean as needed.
-Check stuffing box oil reservoirs - Fill as needed with Turbine Oil 68 Check Pump#2 upper bearing oil level in sight glass.
-Daily Checks and Records:
+Check stuffing box oil reservoirs - Fill as needed with Turbine Oil 68

+Check Pump#2 upper bearing oil level in sight glass.

-Time and Date
+- Time and Date

 - Personal checking

 - State: On/Off

 - Water level

 - Hour Meter

 - Note any abnormal sounds or sights that may be caused by a problem.